Boracay, Philippines: Travel Inspiration And Helpful Tips

-- In order to get to Boracay, you must take a small plane with very light luggage (strict weight rules) to Caticlan airport from Manila or to Kalibo Airport, which is a few hours away and then get on a bus or van.
+- In order to get to Boracay, you must take a smaller plane with very light luggage (strict weight rules) to Caticlan airport from Manila or to Kalibo Airport, which is a few hours away and then take a bus or van.

 - From Caticlan, take a pump boat to Boracay.

 - From the dock hire an e-tricycle (the Philippine version of a tuk-tuk) to take you to your accommodation.

 - It’s a bit of a crazy gong show just to get there but once you get there, it’s worth it.
 Just get a San Miguel Light or a Tanduay rum with Coke and absorb paradise.

 - Boracay is only about 1 km wide by 7 km long

 - Boracay is divided into 3 stations.
 Station 1 is high-end accommodations, Station 2 is mid-range, and Station 3 is budget accommodations

 - I suggest hiring an e-tricycle and spending the day at Puka Beach which is on a different part of the island.
 My friends and I picked up snacks and brought our backpacks, cameras, cover-ups, iPods, and books/magazines for the day.
 It cost us about 150 PHP or $3 for an e-tricycle there.
 The beach is quieter.
 The sand is not as fine, it’s actually really grainy from all of the puka shells but it’s amazing.
 We went in the morning, swam, some snorkelled and then we would grab food at one of the three restaurants at the beach.
 The beer here was cheaper than at White Beach.